Instead, define a type-set using an interface for use as a constraint:

 type number interface { int | float64}

-The | operator is only valid in type constraints.
-It specifies that a type parameter may be one of several types.
+The | operator is only available in type constraints.
+It defines a set of allowed types for a type parameter.

 func add[T number](a T, b T) T { return a + b}

-You can also use | directly without declaring a named interface:
+The | operator can also be used inline without declaring a named constraint:

 func add[T int | float64](a T, b T) T { return a + b}